dherrin79/methodo-carpo/README.md

 The ".." is replaced with the "->" symbol.

 Upon the second press of the period Sublime's autocomplete is opened containing only the methods that are associated with that object.

-Notifies you when you mistype an object identifier.

 Upcoming features: